Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Troubleshoot_UAI_Stuck_in_ContainerCreating.md

 -   **OBJECTIVE**

     Resolve issue causing a new UAI to be stuck in the `ContainerCreating`.
-This issue may occur due to an error with Macvlan showing no available IPs
+This issue may occur because of an error with Macvlan showing no available IPs

     **Attention:** There is a hard limit to how many IP addresses \(and as a result UAIs\) are available on a node.
 If this limit is reached, the Macvlan error is valid.
 The UAI will be stay in the `ContainerCreating` status until an IP becomes available.
 However, if the admin knows there are available IPs and the error code still occurs, follow the steps below.